-Exhibitors are encouraged to replace spent blooms to keep

-- Amateur 2 to 8 years in art for fun and does not teach or sell the finished product. - Intermediate Amateur 8 years or more in art for fun and does not teach or sell finished - Advanced Amateur Person who works in art, does not teach but sells finished product. - Professional Person who works in art and either teaches art or sells finished product. - Amateur Senior Citizen Over age 62 - G. Amateur Special Needs Individual
+- 4. Lots are the same for all classes - Exhibitors are encouraged to replace spent blooms to keep 5. exhibits looking fresh during the Fair. - Group: - Beginner 2 years of less in art or fun A. - Amateur -2 to 8 years in art for fun and does B. not teach or sell the finished product. - C. Intermediate Amateur - 8 years or more in art for fun and does not teach or sell finished product. - D. Advanced Amateur - Person who works in art, does not teach but sells finished product. - Professional Person who works in art and E. either teaches art or sells finished product. - F. Amateur Senior Citizen - Over age 62 - G. Amateur Special Needs Individual